 Submitted items

 Recrystallized product

 TLC plate A

 TLC plate B

 Signatures Student Lab Supervisor

+1

-1. Propose a structure for the final organic product from the reaction of 4-nitrobenzaldehyde and $Oxone^{\circledast}$ .
+1. Propose a structure for the final organic product from the reaction of 4-nitrobenzaldehyde and $Oxone^{\mathbb{R}}$.

-2. Based on your results on the TLC analysis, answer the following questions.
+2. Based on your results of the TLC analysis, answer the following questions.
+(Mark with a X in the correct box)